13-year-old dies after fall from hotel balcony, police say - NewsBreak

 13-year-old dies after fall from hotel balcony, police say

-CHAPEL HILL, N.C. ( WNCN ) — Police are investigating the death of a teenager who fell two floors from a balcony at a hotel in North Carolina on Saturday night.
+CHAPEL HILL, N.C. ( WNCN ) — Police are investigating the death of a teenager who fell from a balcony at a hotel in North Carolina on Saturday night.

 A 13-year-old, who was not immediately identified, fell from a balcony inside the hotel, police said.